HashiCorp (NASDAQ:HCP) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of HashiCorp (NASDAQ:HCP – Free Report) in a research report released on Saturday.
-The brokerage issued a hold rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of HashiCorp (NASDAQ:HCP – Get Free Report) in a report released on Friday.
+The firm set a “hold” rating on the stock.

 HashiCorp Price Performance

-HashiCorp (NASDAQ:HCP – Get Free Report) last released its quarterly earnings data on Thursday, May 30th.
-The company reported ($0.20) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.22) by $0.02.
-HashiCorp had a negative net margin of 31.13% and a negative return on equity of 14.27%.
-The company had revenue of $160.58 million during the quarter, compared to the consensus estimate of $153.39 million.
-As a group, sell-side analysts forecast that HashiCorp will post -0.8 earnings per share for the current year.
+HashiCorp (NASDAQ:HCP – Get Free Report) last posted its quarterly earnings results on Thursday, August 29th.
+The company reported $0.08 earnings per share for the quarter.
+The company had revenue of $165.14 million for the quarter, compared to the consensus estimate of $157.22 million.
+HashiCorp had a negative return on equity of 10.60% and a negative net margin of 23.69%.
+The firm’s quarterly revenue was up 15.3% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted ($0.34) EPS.
+On average, equities analysts anticipate that HashiCorp will post -0.82 EPS for the current year.

 Insider Buying and Selling

-In other HashiCorp news, CFO Navam Welihinda sold 5,000 shares of HashiCorp stock in a transaction that occurred on Thursday, August 22nd.
-The stock was sold at an average price of $33.87, for a total value of $169,350.00.
-Following the sale, the chief financial officer now owns 88,322 shares of the company’s stock, valued at approximately $2,991,466.14.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CTO Armon Dadgar sold 35,904 shares of the company’s stock in a transaction on Monday, June 3rd.
-The shares were sold at an average price of $33.65, for a total transaction of $1,208,169.60.
-Following the transaction, the chief technology officer now directly owns 1,517,548 shares of the company’s stock, valued at approximately $51,065,490.20.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CFO Navam Welihinda sold 5,000 shares of the firm’s stock in a transaction dated Thursday, August 22nd.
-The shares were sold at an average price of $33.87, for a total transaction of $169,350.00.
-Following the completion of the sale, the chief financial officer now owns 88,322 shares of the company’s stock, valued at approximately $2,991,466.14.
+In other news, CTO Armon Dadgar sold 35,904 shares of HashiCorp stock in a transaction that occurred on Tuesday, September 3rd.
+The shares were sold at an average price of $33.83, for a total transaction of $1,214,632.32.
+Following the sale, the chief technology officer now owns 1,520,000 shares in the company, valued at $51,421,600.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In other news, CTO Armon Dadgar sold 35,904 shares of HashiCorp stock in a transaction dated Tuesday, September 3rd.
+The stock was sold at an average price of $33.83, for a total value of $1,214,632.32.
+Following the sale, the chief technology officer now directly owns 1,520,000 shares of the company’s stock, valued at $51,421,600.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO David Mcjannet sold 48,055 shares of the stock in a transaction that occurred on Thursday, June 20th.
+The shares were sold at an average price of $33.26, for a total value of $1,598,309.30.
+Following the transaction, the chief executive officer now directly owns 373,330 shares of the company’s stock, valued at $12,416,955.80.
 The disclosure for this sale can be found here.
-Insiders sold 406,736 shares of company stock valued at $13,633,197 over the last ninety days.
-Corporate insiders own 22.49% of the company’s stock.
+Over the last 90 days, insiders sold 406,736 shares of company stock worth $13,639,660.
+22.49% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows

-A number of hedge funds have recently added to or reduced their stakes in HCP.
-Water Island Capital LLC purchased a new stake in shares of HashiCorp during the 2nd quarter worth approximately $37,762,000.
-Algert Global LLC increased its holdings in HashiCorp by 13.6% during the 2nd quarter.
-Algert Global LLC now owns 75,676 shares of the company’s stock valued at $2,550,000 after acquiring an additional 9,036 shares in the last quarter.
-Murchinson Ltd. acquired a new position in HashiCorp during the second quarter worth about $3,369,000.
-Susquehanna Fundamental Investments LLC purchased a new stake in shares of HashiCorp in the second quarter valued at about $5,384,000.
-Finally, The Manufacturers Life Insurance Company grew its position in shares of HashiCorp by 27.3% in the second quarter.
+A number of institutional investors have recently made changes to their positions in the business.
+Water Island Capital LLC purchased a new position in HashiCorp during the second quarter worth $37,762,000.
+Algert Global LLC lifted its holdings in shares of HashiCorp by 13.6% in the 2nd quarter.
+Algert Global LLC now owns 75,676 shares of the company’s stock worth $2,550,000 after acquiring an additional 9,036 shares during the last quarter.
+Murchinson Ltd. purchased a new position in shares of HashiCorp during the 2nd quarter worth about $3,369,000.
+Susquehanna Fundamental Investments LLC bought a new position in HashiCorp during the 2nd quarter valued at about $5,384,000.
+Finally, The Manufacturers Life Insurance Company grew its holdings in HashiCorp by 27.3% during the 2nd quarter.
 The Manufacturers Life Insurance Company now owns 30,381 shares of the company’s stock valued at $1,024,000 after purchasing an additional 6,506 shares during the last quarter.
-87.83% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors own 87.83% of the company’s stock.

 HashiCorp, Inc engages in the provision of multi-cloud infrastructure automation solutions worldwide.
 The company offers infrastructure provisioning products, including Terraform, that enables IT operations teams to apply an Infrastructure-as-Code approach, where processes and configuration required to support applications are codified and automated instead of being manual and ticket-based; Packer, that provides a consistent way to define the process of transforming the raw source inputs into a production worthy artifact, across any environment or packaging format; and Vagrant, that allows teams to define how development environments are set up.